 We've had the neighborhood egg hunt at our house for years.
-When my own kids were little, including the big kids didn’t occur to me.
+When my own kids were little, it didn't occur to me to include the big kids.
 But as my own started to “age out” and I noticed them just hanging about and watching, I decided some kind of fun plan for them was needed.

 This is a great “transitional” activity to keep the tweens and young teens engaged.
 After all, this is the same group that will turn up on your doorstep on Halloween with a pillow-case and no costume!
 These big kids still want the fun but feel awkward about joining in.